redis/redis-doc/docs/about/redis-enterprise.md

 ### Self-managed options

-#### Redis Enterprise Software (RS)

-Redis Software is the cluster software, downloadable for an installation managed by you.
+[Redis Software](https://redis.com/redis-enterprise-software/overview/) is the cluster software, downloadable for an installation managed by you.
 You download, install, and manage a Redis Enterprise Software cluster wherever you like:

 * IaaS cloud environments &mdash; Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure
 * On-premise servers in a private datacenter
 • Physical servers, virtual machines (VMs), Kubernetes pods

-#### Redis Enterprise Software deployed via Kubernetes

 Redis provides a Kubernetes operator that deploys and manages a Redis Enterprise cluster.
 You can use the operator on premises or on a private or public cloud.
 You may choose a Kubernetes-based deployment: